How to Make a Paint Brush Holder and Portable Crafter Table

 An Easy Method for Cleaning Artist Paint Brushes

 Whether I'm painting with oils or acrylics, I tend to use a lot of different brushes.
-It is just easier to reach for another clean brush, rather than stop and clean off one that's already covered in another color of paint.
+It's just easier to reach for another clean brush rather than stopping and cleaning one that's already covered in another color of paint.
 Besides, I'll probably want to use more of that color before I'm done.
 When it's time to clean up, I often have a number of different brushes that require attention.
-Oil paints are harder to clean, but water-based paint brushes also need careful cleaning to extend the life of the brush.
+Oil paints are harder to clean but water-based paint brushes also need careful cleaning to extend the life of the brush.
 Here are a couple of tips to make the task a little easier.

 Using Newspaper Squares to Wipe Off Excess Paint